 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Measures setting out the taxation treatment of coronavirus (COVID-19) support payments were included in FA 2020.
+Measures setting out the taxation treatment of coronavirus (COVID-19) support payments were included in FA 2020 and further changes were announced in Budget 2021.
 For more details of coronavirus support payments, see the What coronavirus (COVID-19) support payments are available? guidance note.

 In summary, these measures:

 ensure that the grants are treated as income where the business is within the scope of income tax or corporation tax